- Good energy return

 This prevents chafing of the heel during a walk or run.
 Both of these features are a must for me, and I do not find them on very many budget-priced shoes.

 Second, the 6th iteration of the Excite model adds Amplifoam across the full length of the midsole.
-Amplifoam is a newer cushioning system from the Asics brand, which provides shock-absorption that is supposed to combine softness with firmness.
+Amplifoam is a newer cushioning system from the ASICS brand, which provides shock-absorption that combines softness with firmness.

 I find that the Amplifoam feels great underfoot, working in combination with the Gel unit in the heel to give the shoe light and springy feel with good energy return.
 The addition of the Amplifoam makes the 6th iteration of the Excite the best yet from a comfort perspective.

 The shoe comes with a flat ortholite stock insole that is easily removable.
 It is not at all contoured.

 I replaced the stock insole with my inserts (Superfeet brand) with no issue.
 I suspect that the makers of this shoe understand that many people will choose an aftermarket insole; thus they invest very little in the stock ones.